virtuallynaman/starward-notes/README.md

 ## 🙌 Credits

-Background from [StockSnap](https://www.stocksnap.io/) — used under free-to-use license (exact authors unknown, will update soon)
+Background from [StockSnap](https://www.stocksnap.io/) - used under free-to-use license (author unknown; to be updated)

 ## 📄 License
 MIT